Skin care: Sun protection

+Sunscreen is a skincare product designed to protect the skin from the harmful effects of chronic exposure to UV radiation.
 Though the sun is beneficial in order for the human body to get its daily dose of vitamin D, unprotected excessive sunlight can cause extreme damage to the skin.
 Ultraviolet (UVA and UVB) radiation in the sun's rays can cause sunburn in varying degrees, early ageing and an increased risk of skin cancer.
 UV exposure can cause patches of uneven skin tone and dry out the skin.
 It can reduce skin's elasticity and encourage sagging and wrinkle formation.
+UV radiation can lead to skin thickening, wrinkle formation, inflammation, and even carcinogenesis.
+These effects occur due to the continuous oxidative stress state induced by an excessive generation of reactive oxygen species (ROS) from UV irradiation.
+This oxidative stress ultimately leads to cell apoptosis events and degradation of collagen, resulting in the undesired morphologic changes in the skin.

-Sunscreen can protect the skin from sun damage; Sunscreen is generally recommended to be applied before sun exposure and reapplied regularly, especially after sweating or swimming.
+Sunscreen helps prevent these harmful effects by providing a protective barrier against UV radiation, reducing the risk of skin damage and associated skin conditions.
+Sunscreen is generally recommended to be applied before sun exposure and reapplied regularly, especially after sweating or swimming.
 Sunscreen should be applied to all areas of the skin that will be exposed to sunlight, and at least a tablespoon (25 ml) should be applied to each limb, the face, chest, and back, to ensure thorough coverage.
 Many tinted moisturizers, foundations and primers now contain some form of SPF.

 Sunscreens may come in the form of creams, gels or lotions; their SPF number indicates their effectiveness in protecting the skin from the sun's radiation.
 There are sunscreens available to suit every skin type; in particular, those with oily skin should choose non-comedogenic sunscreens; those with dry skins should choose sunscreens with moisturizers to help keep skin hydrated, and those with sensitive skin should choose unscented, hypoallergenic sunscreen and spot-test in an inconspicuous place (such as the inside of the elbow or behind the ear) to ensure that it does not irritate the skin.